qnikst/qnikst.github.com/posts/2015-04-30-grabbing-exceptions.markdown

 logged.
 However I assume that most of the ghc users doesn't have `ghc` compiled with profiling flags.
 So we need to find another option.

-And there is a solution, as every forked thread (that uses `forkIO` installs a exceptions handler:
+And there is a solution.
+Every forked thread installs a exceptions handler:

 From [GHC.Cons.Sym](https://hackage.haskell.org/package/base-4.8.0.0/docs/src/GHC-Conc-Sync.html#forkIO)
 ```haskell